AlexandriaChemistry/SaptACT/README.md

 ```
 ./run_calcs.py -v -ncore 32 -hours 48 -dimers sample.dat -ndist 3 -mindist 0.95 -maxdist 1.05 -norient 4
 ```
 This will create a subdirectory method-basisset/dimer-scans in which you find the results sorted by dimer name.
+Note that you can change the SAPT level of theory by using the -method and -basis flags.

 Alternatively, you prepare your own structures of dimers that you put in a "user" directory.
 In that case the filenames should correspond to monomer1#monomer2xxx.pdb where xxx is a number.
 You have to use a slightly different command line to do the SAPT calculations: